chef/chef-web-docs/chef_master/source/knife_environment.rst

 .. tag environment

 An environment is a way to map an organization's real-life workflow to what can be configured and managed when using Chef Infra.
-Every organization begins with a single environment called the ``_default`` environment, which cannot be modified (or deleted).
-Additional environments can be created to reflect each organization's patterns and workflow.
-For example, creating ``production``, ``staging``, ``testing``, and ``development`` environments.
+This mapping is accomplished by setting attributes and pinning cookbooks at the environment level.
+With environments, cookbook configurations can be changed depending on the system's designation.
+For example you may want to change the URL to a database server depending on if a system is in a staging or a production environment.
+Environments also allow organizations to move new cookbook releases from staging to production with confidence by stepping releases through testing environments before entering production.

 .. end_tag